tanjieling0/tp/docs/UserGuide.md

 * `EMAIL`: Emails should be of the format `local-part@domain`.
 NetConnect does not check for the validity of the domain part, hence extra attention should be put into ensuring no typos are present in the domain part of the email.
 * `ADDRESS`: Addresses can take any format, and it should not be blank.
 * `ROLE`: Roles can only be `client`, `supplier`, or `employee`.
-* `TAG`: Tags should only contain alphanumeric characters and spaces, and it should not be blank.
+* `TAG`: Tags should only contain alphanumeric characters and spaces.
-* `DEPARTMENT`: Department names should only contain alphanumeric characters and spaces, and it should not be blank.
+* `DEPARTMENT`: Department names should only contain alphanumeric characters and spaces.
-* `JOB`: Job titles should only contain alphanumeric characters and spaces, and it should not be blank.
+* `JOB`: Job titles should only contain alphanumeric characters and spaces.
-* `SKILLS`: Skills should only contain alphanumeric characters and spaces, and it should not be blank.
+* `SKILLS`: Skills should only contain alphanumeric characters and spaces.
-* `PREFERENCES`: Preferences can take any format, and it should not be blank.
+* `PREFERENCES`: Preferences can take any format.
-* `TERMS OF SERVICE`: Terms of service can take any format, and it should not be blank.
+* `TERMS OF SERVICE`: Terms of service can take any format.
-* `PRODUCTS`: Product names should only contain alphanumeric characters and spaces, and it should not be blank.
+* `PRODUCTS`: Product names should only contain alphanumeric characters and spaces.

 </section>